-- > A series of regional consultation processes in South and South East Asia, Africa and Latin America gathered representatives from civil society, academia and the public policy communities to discuss relevant implications in each region.
-Further events are being planned in South East Asia and Africa. - > Region-specific public exhibitions on climate security risks partly held alongside landmark global events further deepened the regional focus of outreach activities. - An online platform (ecc-platform.org) was established to increase information exchange by creating networks among stakeholders from the environment, foreign and security, development, and economic policy communities worldwide. - > Bilateral projects funded by the German Federal Foreign Office Climate Fund and implemented through cooperation with 39 countries.
+- > A series of regional consultation processes in South and Southeast Asia, Africa and Latin America gathered representatives from civil society, academia and the public policy communities to discuss relevant implications in each region.
+Further events are being planned in Southeast Asia and the Pacific region. - > Region-specific public exhibitions on climate security risks partly held alongside landmark global events further deepened the regional focus of outreach activities. - An online platform (ecc-platform.org) was established to increase information exchange by creating networks among stakeholders from the environment, foreign and security, development, and economic policy communities worldwide. - > Bilateral projects funded by the German Federal Foreign Office Climate Fund and implemented through cooperation with more than 40 countries.